alxm/faur/README.md

 Features include software or accelerated 2D graphics, abstractions for inputs and sound, application state management, entity-component-system model, and utilities to help with data, files, math, memory, strings, time, and more.

-Faur builds native on Linux and cross-compiles for Web, Windows, and some embedded devices I like, including the GP2X handheld and a few Arduino compatibles.
+Faur builds native on Linux and cross-compiles for Web, Windows, and some embedded devices like the GP2X and Gamebuino handhelds.
 The build system uses GNU Make 4.1 and Python 3.6 or later.

 ## Install on Debian-based Linux